nickfloyd/convert-to-core-kata/README.md

 **NOTE: You can skip all of the Kata stuff if you'd like and simply use the [conversion script](https://github.com/nickfloyd/ConvertToCoreKata/blob/master/ConvertToCore.ps1).
 More details on that below.**

-This repo contains a [solution](https://github.com/nickfloyd/ConvertToCoreKata/commits/solution) branch of the code that will help you as you work your way through the kata.

 ###Kata Success